gentoo-mirror/SarahMiaOverlay/README.md

 After that is done you can just select the budgie-desktop session from your favorite login manager.
 Budgie by itself favors lightdm with slick-greeter or gtk-greeter, but is not limited to any.

+*Unstable notice:* If you run unstable x11-wm/mutter-41.3 or higher, you will need to merge budgie-desktop-10.5.3-r1 which will apply the mutter9 compatabiloity patch till a new release has been made with this included (it is already upstream).
+This version however is likewise also unstable, so make to add budgie-desktop to your package.keywords directory!

 **Budgie extra applets and applications**